Kayto/RAMBOard-2_C/Software/3ddrivecalc/README.md

 #### Source code

-1. Original folder contains original soyrce and prg
+1. Original folder contains original source and prg
-2. My hand corrections for TASM to KickASS - compiles but runs with errors
+2. My hand corrections for TASM to KickASS - compiles but runs with errors, looks like tape buffer
-3. My hand corrections for TASM within C64Studio - build fails on error below
+3. My hand corrections for TASM within C64Studio - build fails on error below.

+**Item 2**

+garbage start screen, tape load?

+**Item 3**

 Error relates to the drive code address as follows;